xiaoxiae/soc-paper-2019/README.md

 ### Typesetting system
 The paper was converted to PDF using **LuaTeX**.
 It was chosen mainly for its out-of-the-box UFT-8 support (which pdfTeX lacks).
-It comes with most of the major TeX distributions, like TeX Live and MiKTeX, so you should already have it installed.
+It comes with most of the major TeX distributions like TeX Live and MiKTeX, so you should already have it installed.

 [compile.py](scripts/compile.py) is the script that was used to build the paper.
 I would recommend you either use it directly or run the same commands in the command line to properly render things like bibliography or the list of acronyms.